backdrop-contrib/footnotes/README.txt

 then the "Configure" tab.
 By default, footnotes are separate unless you specify them to have the same value="" attribute.

-The erroneously named "footnotes-aternative_layout.css" file had been kept for backward compatibility but is now removed in 2.4.
-The correct file is "footnotes-alternative_layout.css".
-This file was updated to reflect changes in the default css file.

 <h3>BETTER URL FILTER</h3>

-This version of Footnotes includes also a "Better URL filter".
-This is a fork of the URL filter in Drupal core filter.module.
-The original URL filter is buggy and works particularly badly together with Footnotes.

-<strong>Note: The code from Better URL filter has now been committed to
-Drupal 7 core.
-It will remain in the 6.x-* series of Footnotes, but will disappear from the 7.x-* series.</strong>

-In particular Footnotes users have suffered from the Drupal URL filter not converting URL's inside footnotes to links, however, the Better URL filter can be used by anyone wishing more correct URL filter functionality, even if you don't use footnotes.
-(You don't even need to enable the Footnotes filters to use the Better URL filter.)
+The Footnotes module also used to ship a "Better URL filter".
+This code has now been committed to Drupal core and you can use it from there as the regular URL filter.
+Better URL filter has been removed from the 7.x-2.x version of footnotes.

 <h3>INSTALL INSTRUCTIONS FOR FOOTNOTES.MODULE</h3>

-1. Copy the contents of this module to modules/footnotes folder.
+1. Copy the contents of this module to sites/all/modules/footnotes folder.
 2. Login as site administrator.
 3. Activate footnotes on the administer->modules page.
-4. To use the footnotes filter in some input formats, go to administer->input formats.
+4. To use the footnotes filter in some input formats, go to Configuration -> Text formats.
-5. For selected input formats, select configure and activate a suitable footnotes filter.
+5. For the Text formats you want to support footnotes markup, select configure and activate a suitable footnotes filter.

-Note: Typically you want the footnotes filter to be pretty early in the chain.
-If you need to lift the Footnotes filter higher up, click "rearrange".

-Also see section about HTML filter below.

 <h3>TIPS n TRICKS (CSS)</h3>